simias/gaembuoy/README.md

 You can change the scaling factor by changing the value of `UPSCALE_FACTOR` at the top of `sdl.c`, by default it's set to 4 (i.e. each dimension is multiplied by 4 for an effective resolution of 640x576).

+### Frontend support and sync-to-audio

+For now only a very primitive frontend is implemented using SDL2, however that part of the code is abstracted away to make it easy to implement alternatives, at least in theory.
+See `frontend.h` to see the API used to interact with the frontend, it's just a handful of function pointers.
+The audio buffers are not explicitly passed to the frontend, instead a set of buffers are filled in `gb->spu.buffers` and the frontend is expected to send those directly in its audio callback using a pair of semaphores to synchronize the access between the core and the frontend.
+See `gb_sdl_audio_callback` in `sdl.c` for more details.

+The emulator currently only implements sync-to-audio so it'll block when the audio buffers are full, waiting for the frontend to empty them before it continues running.